pittar-gitops/99-gitops-demo/README.md

 ```
 * Or... just go directly to [https://argocd-server-argocd.apps-crc.testing/](https://argocd-server-argocd.apps-crc.testing/)
 * Open the URL in a browser tab.
 You will have to accept the self-signed certificate.
-* Login with user `admin` and the password printed in the terminal after the opertor finishes installing.
+* Login with user `admin` and the password printed in the terminal after the setup script completes.
+    * If you lose your terminal session, the password is the name of the argocd server pod.

 Login to the OpenShift console: